 A section of Medicina (ISSN 1648-9144).

-Following special issue within this section is currently open for submissions:
+Following special issues within this section are currently open for submissions:

 - Emergency Medicine in Haemostasis Disorders (Deadline: 15 March 2024)